CityOfPhiladelphia/phila-gov-bootstrap/README.md

 ------------------

-Check this file for more inforomation in the future.
+Check this file for more info in the future.